Synthesis-Collective/SpellResearchAlternateTomePatcher/README.md

 8. Exports the imported spell data as JSON for proper importing

 Upcoming functionality:
+1. Allow creating patches that aren't linked to an ESP and/or allow binding multiple patches to the companion ESP.
 1. Alchemy/Artifact support

 Potential functionality (will be implemented if and only if I can be bothered - and figure out how):